WSU-Physics-Courses/iscimath-583-learning-from-images-and-signals/Docs/Notes/Model.md

 We then add weights $\lambda$ to those connections and a value of $1$ to each horizontal connection between the points.

-Nowe we create a cut between the source and the sink which defines a candidate $\Sigma$.
+Now we create a cut between the source and the sink which defines a candidate $\Sigma$.
 Whenever we go up or down we are charged 1 for the jump as it adds 1 to the perimeter (total variation), and we are charged $\lambda$ where we disagree with the original $\Omega$ (exactly like $\lambda|\Sigma \Delta \Omega|$).
 For the illustration below, we are including in $\Sigma$ all the points above the pink cut and disregarding points below the pink cut.

 ![](figures/mincut_3.png)